Spring onions, along with garlic and ginger, are a staple in Chinese and many other Asian dishes. Here are 10 best spring onion substitutes.

 Jump to:

-What are spring onions?
+What are Spring Onions?

 Part of the Allium family, springs onions are immature onions that have been harvested before growing to full size.
 They're so young that the small bulbs haven't had time to grow nor the flavour to develop.
-Edible both raw and cooked, spring onions taste like a milder, slightly sweeter onion.

 Some have a white outer layer over the small bulb at the root end, whilst others have a reddish skin (red spring onions): both types taste the same and can be used interchangeably for flavour.
-If you give spring onions time, the white bulbs will eventually produce the regular yellow onions (or white onions) that we are all familiar with.

 Note: garlic, shallot, chive, Chinese onion and leek are all related to spring onions.
+Which do you think is the best scallion substitute?
+Read on to find out!

 vs Green onions/ scallions

 Green onions and scallions are the same thing.
-However, according to BBC Good Food, green onions/ scallions are the same as spring onions, whilst Masterclass seems to differentiate between the 2.
+However, according toย BBC Good Food, green onions/ scallions are the same as spring onions, whilst Masterclass seems to differentiate between the 2.ย

 What I have inferred is that the difference is really the age and size of the bulb: spring onions are slightly more mature than green onions/ scallions, and thus the white bulb has grown a little bigger and rounder (about 1 inch in diameter).